Detroit/Hamtramck Assembly: General Motors (1981–present)

-It is south of a former GM facility, called Chevrolet Gear & Axle Division, which was the combination of two former factories, called Detroit Gear and Axle, plus Detroit Forge, which had occupied the location at Holbrook Avenue to the south, Lumpkin Street to the east, Poland Avenue to the north and I-75 to the west.
-The factories were demolished in 2014, having occupied the location since 1917.
+The site is near (south) of another GM facility at the time, called Chevrolet Gear & Axle Division, which itself was the combination of two former factories, called Detroit Gear and Axle and Detroit Forge, which had occupied the location at Holbrook Avenue to the south, Lumpkin Street to the east, Poland Avenue to the north and I-75 to the west.
+(That factory was demolished in 2014, having occupied its location since 1917.)

-While some residents protested, others supported the efforts to build the new plant.
-Gary Campbell, a Poletown resident and bar owner, accused those opposing the new plant of presenting opinions of a small minority as if they represented the entire neighborhood.
+While some residents protested the GM's sweeping development plans, others supported the efforts to build the new plant.
+Gary Campbell, a Poletown resident and bar owner, accused those opposing the new plant of presenting the opinions of a small minority as if they represented the entire neighborhood.
 The controversy led to national news attention and the involvement of Ralph Nader and the Gray Panthers.
 Protests centered around the Immaculate Conception Roman Catholic Church.
 The Detroit Archdiocese supported the relocations and had already agreed to sell the two Catholic churches that were in the area.
 However, Joseph Karasiewicz, the priest at one of the parishes, defied his local Cardinal and fought to keep his building from being sold.
 The Archdiocese stood firm in its support of the sale.
-A 29-day sit-in at the Immaculate Conception Church came to an end on July 14, 1981 when police forcibly evicted 20 people from the church.
+A 29-day sit-in at the Immaculate Conception Church came to an end on July 14, 1981, when police forcibly evicted 20 people from the church.
 Twelve people were arrested; only three of the twelve arrested were from Poletown.
 Shortly afterward, the site targeted for the plant was razed and construction began on the new $500 million auto assembly plant.
 The controversy inspired at least one short film: "Poletown Lives!"

 A small Jewish cemetery, Beth Olem, occupies part of the grounds of the GM Assembly at the extreme northwest corner of the property, next to the water treatment facility.
 The older pre-existing auto plant parking lot engulfed the small cemetery long before General Motors built the new assembly plant.
 Visitation is currently limited to twice a year on the Sundays preceding Rosh Hashana and Passover.